A Faster Exponential Time Algorithm for Bin Packing With a Constant Number of Bins via Additive Combinatorics: Proof of Theorem

-A part of our strategy is to use techniques from Lemma~\ref{lem:Case0} to deal with some bins that are largely empty.
-However, the analogous Dynamic Programming table needs to be indexed by $w_s$ for some $s \in [l]$.
-Therefore we will need only a finite precision (similar as in e.g. approximation schemes for Knapsack (see e.g.~\cite[Section 11.8]{0015106})).
-The precision parameter we will be using is the following:
+A part of our strategy is to use techniques from Lemma~\ref{lem:CaseA} to deal with mostly empty bins.
+The analogous dynamic programming table needs to be indexed by $w_s$ for some $s \in \{1,\dots,l\}$.
+To achieve this, we will need a notion of \emph{precision}.
+The precision parameter we will use is the following: